aspose-cad-cloud/aspose-cad-cloud-python/README.md

-# Aspose.CAD Cloud .NET SDK
+# Aspose.CAD Cloud Python SDK
+[Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of drawing processing operations including manipulation, editing, conversion and export in the cloud, with zero initial costs.
+Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.

+This repository contains [Aspose.CAD Cloud Python SDK](https://products.aspose.cloud/cad/python) source code which is written in TypeScript.
+This SDK allows you to work with Aspose.CAD Cloud REST APIs in your Node.js applications quickly and easily, with zero initial cost and gain all benefits of strong types and IDE highlights.

+To use this SDK, you will need App SID and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (free registration in Aspose Cloud is required for this).
-This repository contains Aspose.CAD Cloud SDK for .NET source code.
-This SDK allows you to perform a wide range of CAD drawing processing operations including creation, manipulation and conversion in the cloud, with zero initial costs and gain all benefits of strong types and IDE highlights.
+[Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of drawing processing operations including manipulation, editing, conversion and export in the cloud, with zero initial costs.
+Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.

 # Key Features
 * Supports the latest versions of AutoCAD DWG, DXF, DWF, DWT, STL, IGS, DGN, OBJ and CF2 files